poggit/libasynql/README.md

 ```

 ### Callbacks will clutter your code
-While using callbacks might be one straightforward solution to your problems, there exists a large trade off—you must sacrifice the code readability.
+While using callbacks might be one straightforward solution to your problems, there exists a significant trade off—you must sacrifice the code readability.
-Hence, [async/await](https://github.com/SOF3/await-generator) would also be a worthy topic which contributes your programming skillset despite its steep learning curve.
-At the end of the day, you will finally be able to overcome race condition and "return" the result!
+Hence, we recommend learning the [async/await](https://github.com/SOF3/await-generator) code style and use it to reduce the mess.
 ## Featured examples
 - [cucumber](https://github.com/adeynes/cucumber)
 - [BlockPets](https://github.com/BlockHorizons/BlockPets/blob/4163b4f402494e7ec71b0911c413b8f199904b0e/src/BlockHorizons/BlockPets/pets/datastorage/SQLDataStorer.php)